Skip to content

 EscClose git diff view

-2. Press c to open the comment input
+2. Press c to open the comment editor.

-All queued comments are sent as a single prompt to the agent, including the file path, line number, and surrounding diff context.
+All queued comments are sent as a single prompt to the agent, grouped by file and including the line number, line kind, line text, and your feedback.
 This lets the agent understand exactly which changes you’re commenting on.

 The git diff view is designed for reviewing agent-generated changes.
 After the agent modifies files, open the diff to: